 A melting pot of culture and history, the city of Portland is a great place to visit or stay and plant your roots.
 It offers some of the best of what this country has to offer, with big city opportunities and small town community spirit.
 With so much to do and see the entire year round, and the optimum climate to enjoy these, Portland will continue to blossom and grow as tourists from around North America and the world come to see everything that makes Oregon such an amazing state.

 If you are planning a trip to Portland, check for new events which may be occurring during your stay.
 Planning your vacation around city festivals and fun is well worth the effort, and will make your stay all the more enjoyable.

-I love living and working in the Portland metro area as a web design Portland and Portland SEO Company.
+I love living and working in the Portland metro area as a Portland web design Company.
 Not only is it a great place to visit but it has beautiful seasons and a wonderful and affordable place to live.